Akm0d/project_theseus/README.md

 $ ## Press SHIFT + G then SHIFT + A
 $ ## type "admin ALL=(ALL) ALL" without the quotes
 $ ## save and quit by pressing ESCAPE, typing ":x" and pressing ENTER
-$ # Remove root's password entry so that you can only log in as "admin" and use sudo to do root stuff
+$ # Remove root's password entry so that you can only log in as "admin" and use sudo and to do root stuff
 $ vim /etc/shadow
 $ ## replace root's password hash with !
 $ # Install dependencies
 $ pacman -S fakeroot gcc git i2c-tools make packer python python-dateutil python-flask python-flask-restful python-pip tmux vim
 $ packer -S raspi-config
 $ # Enable I2C
-$ echo "dtparam=i2c_arm=on" sudo tee -a /boot/config.txt
+$ echo "dtparam=i2c_arm=on"| sudo tee -a /boot/config.txt
 $ sudo reboot
 $ ## Log in as admin
 $ ## Allow admin to access i2c